ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Single-choice-inference.md

 ```
 We have two givens, `[G] C2 a b, [G] C2 a c`.
 Under TrueFundeps, we must have that `b ~ c`, and we should be able to use it in the body.

+[AntC] This might be a quibble, but we need to see an `instance C2 ta tbc` for the applicable `ta` -- which means delaying 'til a usage site for `f`.
+(So this is a difference compared to type families, in which `F2 ta` is treated as a type even though there's no equation matching it.)

 This is worked out in [Elaboration on functional dependencies](https://people.cs.kuleuven.be/~tom.schrijvers/portfolio/haskell2017a.html), who translate fundeps into GHC's type families.
 For each fundep we create an associated type family of the class, and make an equality superclass, thus:
 ```
 class (b ~ F2 a) => C a b where